- House Bill 280, commonly referred to as “campus carry” legislation was signed by Governor Nathan Deal on May 4, 2017.

 - EXCEPTIONS: There are locations on campus where weapons license-holders are NOT allowed to carry concealed handguns on campus property owned or leased by the institution.

 - Buildings or property used for athletic sporting events.
 This applies to specifically to stadiums, gymnasiums, and similar facilities in which intercollegiate games are conducted.
-(This exception does not apply to student recreation areas that are not used for intercollegiate games, such as the Student Wellness Center at Bainbridge State College.)
+(This exception does not apply to student recreation areas that are not used for intercollegiate games, such as the Student Wellness Center at ABAC at Bainbridge.)

 - Student housing facilities, including residence halls or fraternity and sorority houses, on property owned or leased by the institution.